 – Allow ourselves opportunities for endings as well as beginnings (since life is full of both) such as booking holidays

 There are several ways to build resilience or make it stronger.
-Here are easily achievable ways to build your resilience.
+Here are easily achievable ways to build your strength.

 Take Care of Yourself and Bounce Back Your Resilience

-Your health and wellbeing are important to the way you handle stress.
-Make sure you are practicing self-love by:
+Your health and wellbeing are essential to the way you handle stress.
+So make sure you are practicing self-love by:

 - Eating a healthy diet

 - Get at least 7-8 hours of sleep

 Eating a healthy diet helps you have a healthy immune system, and exercise not only strengthens your heart but puts you in a better mood.
 Care about your whole self, both mind, and body.